Peter Edes: Printing career

 Peter Edes was a printer's apprentice to his father, Benjamin Edes, who, with John Gill, printed the radical newspaper The Boston Gazette, which was fundamental in instigating the Boston Tea Party, and overall, played a major role in rallying the cause for independence.

 When the American Revolutionary War was approaching Edes was an outspoken advocate of American independence.
-In September 1775, at age 19, Edes was arrested by General Thomas Gage two days after the Battle of Bunker Hill and was taken prisoner to Boston, on June 19, 1775, after he drew attention to himself from British Regulars by watching the Battle of Bunker Hill with what his diary described as "anxious and tearful eyes" for the American soldiers.
-His house was subsequently searched where British forces discovered a concealed cache of firearms, for which he received a jail sentence of one hundred and four days.
-(Note: Accounts vary: Wilson & Fiske maintain that Edes' jail sentence lasted 105 days; Isaiah Thomas, 1874 puts it at seventy-five days.)
+Edes was arrested by General Thomas Gage two days after the Battle of Bunker Hill and was taken prisoner to Boston, on June 19, 1775, after he drew attention to himself from British Regulars by watching the Battle of Bunker Hill with what his diary described as "anxious and tearful eyes" for the American soldiers.
+His house was subsequently searched where British forces discovered a concealed cache of firearms, for which he was imprisoned 107 days.
 Edes had already attracted their attention in April when he stood on Beacon Hill and watched the British retreat from the Battle of Lexington while making no effort to conceal his joy.
 While serving his sentence he maintained a diary, which reveals the cruelty that prisoners were subjected to.
 He was one of the participants at the Boston Tea Party.

 In 1779, Benjamin Edes formed a partnership with his two sons Peter and Benjamin and established the printing firm of Benjamin Edes & Sons who continued publication of The Boston Gazette, from 1779 to 1784.
 About three years later Peter began business for himself in Boston, but was not very successful.